Firewall nftables settings (firewall.toml)

 General settings

-To specify the parameters for this section, you must first specify [options], and then specify the remaining parameters of this section.
+Specify the parameters for this section first [options], and then specify the other parameters of this section.
 Example:

 [options]